mbartcus/cv/_pages/cv.md

 I am looking forward 👀 to getting in touch with you and working on some great projects.
 {: .text-left}

+# Technical skills

+# Soft Skills

+- ***Result Oriented***: I am putting my goals every week so that I archive them.
+I can use different tools like MindNote, TodoList, Notion to organize my tasks and work.
+Each experience shows that I archived my goals on time, and never gave back.

+- ***Time management***: I like to manage my time and use it as optimally as possible.
+A google calendar is a great tool to organize and manage your time.

+- ***Motivation to learn***: I consider myself very motivated to learn and to gather new skills each day.
+This skill helped me a lot in passing throw my Ph.D. and then working on different machine-learning projects as a PostDoc.

+- ***Analytical mind***: I developed this skill as a Ph.D. in Computer Science during all of my previous experiences.

+- ***Conversation***: I like interacting with the team and clients we work with.

+- ***Empathy***: I like to listen, understand and share the feelings of others.

 # Currently occupation
 ![image-left](/assets/icons/path_oc.png){: .align-left}